 Increased safety measures will sometimes mean less freedom in other areas.
 Expect limited visitation times and restrictions on pets.

-Assisted living is all about staying as independent as possible and living your best senior life!
+Assisted living is all about staying as independent as possible and living your best life!
 Many facilities will include plenty of on-site opportunities for group activities such as exercising or outings.
 Most also offer meal prep or even meal delivery!

 Assisted living is less costly than some other options!
 The average cost of assisted living, based on a private one-bedroom unit, is around $4,000 per month.
 The final cost is dependent on geographic location and the support staff and amenities included.
 A nursing home is almost double that!